-Certification as a Law Enforcement Officer in accordance with the provisions of the North Carolina Criminal Justice Education and Training Standards Commission.
-Certification as a FAA commercial pilot in rotorcraft and possession of an FAA Class II Medical Certificate: Also required are ratings in instrument flying and others as designated.
-This position must possess a minimum of a private Fixed wing and/or Rotorcraft Rating and a Class II Flight Physical.
+Certification as a Law Enforcement Officer in accordance with the provisions of the North Carolina Criminal Justice Training and Standards Council.
+Certification as a FAA commercial pilot in airplanes and possession of an FAA Class II Medical Certificate: Also required are ratings in instrument flying and others as designated.